-3 Block apertures
+4. Block apertures NEW

-3.1 Overview of block apertures
+4.1 Overview of block apertures

 The AB command creates block apertures.
 The command stream between the opening and closing AB command defines a block aperture which is then stored in the aperture dictionary.
-Thus the AB commands add an aperture to the dictionary directly, without needing a template and an AD command.
+Thus the AB commands add an aperture to the dictionary without needing a D-code as for a standard or macro aperture.
 The effect of block apertures is governed by the LM, LR, LS and LP commands as any other aperture.
-When a block aperture is flashed the transformed -mirrored, rotated and scaled - objects are added to the graphics object stream.
+When a block aperture is flashed the transformed - mirrored, rotated and scaled - objects are added to the graphics object stream.